 - This red curry pasta recipe is dairy-free, gluten-free, and vegan.

-Ingredient Notes
+Ingredient Notes and Substitutions

 - Tamari- To keep this gluten-free, I used Tamari in place of soy sauce or fish sauce in this recipe.
 Tamari adds the depth of flavor that really gives that umami punch.
+You can swap for soy sauce if you want.

 - Stir Fry Vegetables- To keep this recipe easy, I love using frozen stir fry vegetables.
 However you can easily use fresh vegetables if you wish.
 I love making this with whatever is currently growing in my garden.